 Perhaps they were persuaded by Stephen Hawking who said the collider would allow scientists to recreate conditions similar to those after the Big Bang, and added that it was vital for the project to go ahead ‘if the human race is not to stultify and eventually die out.’

 Particle physics at this level is a long-term adventure, as well as a technological challenge without equal.
-The reason why the LHC was built 100m underground is that the electric currents run up to 12,000 Amperes.
+Because the electric currents run up to 12,000 amps the LHC was built 100m underground.

 That makes superconductors essential, and they work best at close to absolute zero.
 The LHC operates at minus 271 degrees Celsius, cooled by helium gas.
 At this temperature, the ring contracts by 30m.
 That’s just one of the unique opportunities that physicists faced.